What is an EIN?

 - If an LLC, the number of members

-- Date the business was started or acquired
+- Date the company was started or acquired

 - Closing month of the entity’s accounting year

-- Number of employees expected to be hired
+- Number of employees that are expected to be hired

 What’s the difference between a Tax ID Number and an EIN?

 The EIN also doesn’t allow you to buy products at wholesale either.
-The ability to do so is through the Department of Revenue by applying for the state sales tax registration (sometimes called a resale certificate).
+The ability to do so is through the Department of Revenue by applying for a state sales tax permit and obtaining a resale certificate.
 In states that charge sales tax, the end-user of a product is the one who pays for the sales tax, not the people in between.
-The retailer charges sales tax to the customer and typically at the end of the month pays the state the amount of sales tax collected.
+The retailer charges sales tax to the customer and then typically at the end of the month, the retailer pays the collected sales tax to the state.

 Do I need a new EIN for each business?